Global19-atlassian-net/iODKbook2/AlgLin/source/algebra_of_matrices_Sage.rst

 \left(\begin{array}{rrr}
 0 & 1 & 2 \\ 3 & 4 & 5 \\ 6 & 7 & 8
 \end{array}\right) &
-\cdot & \left(0,\,1,\,2\right) &
+\ast & \left(0,\,1,\,2\right) &
 = & \left(5,\,14,\,23\right)
 \end{array}`

-It is worthwhile to note that if we replace vectors by one-row matrices, then the first equation will remain true, while the second will become senseless (the product of a square matrix by a one-row matrix is not defined):
+Note that if we replace vectors by one-row matrices, the first equation will remain true, while the second will become senseless (the product of a square matrix by a one-row matrix is not defined):

 .. code-block:: python